Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted-server.md

 - Tokenizer PHP Extension
 - XML PHP Extension

-Depending on the choosen database (see below), don't forget to install the correspondent PHP extension (i.e `php7.3-sqlite3` or `php7.3-mysql` )
+Depending on the choosen database (see below), don't forget to install the corresponding PHP extension (i.e `php7.3-sqlite3` or `php7.3-mysql` )

 ### Database

-Like PHP extensions, supported databases are those of Laravel:
+You need a database to run 2FAuth.
+Like PHP extensions, supported databases are the ones supported by Laravel.
+The choice is yours:

 - MariaDB [!badge 10.2+]
 - MySQL [!badge 5.7+]